Björn Thoroddsen: 2000s

 In 1999, Björn formed a band, Guitar Islancio, with fellow guitarist Gunnar Thordarson and Jon Rafnsson on double bass.
 The band would play jazzed-up Icelandic folk songs, some of which were hundreds of years old, and put them into a modern jazz costume.
 The band released five albums.
 Guitar Islancio I (1999), II (2000), III (2001), Connections (2002), Icelandic Folk (2005) and Guitar Islancio (2006).
 The band became quite popular both in Iceland and abroad and during the decade it traveled all around the world to play.

 In 2003, Björn and Danish clarinet player Jörgen Svare made their first album, Jazz Airs, followed by the album Sweet and Lovely in 2005.

 In 2004, Björn had an injury to his hand, making him unable to play the guitar for a few months.
 During this time he arranged the music of the Martin Luther, who formed the Protestant revolution in the 16th century.
 Björn once again turned Luther's psalms and songs to a modern jazz style and released the album Luther later that year.

 During the time Guitar Islancio was performing its music abroad, Björn met Richard Gillis, a Canadian trumpet player.
 Gillis, who could trace his ancestry back to Iceland, was interested in Guitar Islancio's traditional Icelandic folk music sought after collaborating with Björn on future music projects.
 Björn and Richard, alongside American double bass player Steve Kirby, formed the band Cold front.
 The trio played in USA, Canada and Iceland during its heyday.
 The band released three albums: Cold Front (2005) and Christmas (2005) and Full House (2007).
 In 2005, Cold Front was awarded the Icelandic Music Award for the Best Jazz Composition.

 2010s

-In 2007 Björn organized the first Icelandic guitar festival.
-This turned out to become a successful and popular annual event that has lived ever since.
-From the beginning, Björn has invited many of the best Icelandic guitarists to throw a concert along with promising young guitar talents from Iceland and international stars.
-In 2013 Björn's connections to Canada led him to organize a Canadian guitar festival with similar settings, Guitarama.
-That festival has become quite successful and will become an annual event from now on.
+In 2007, Björn organized the first Icelandic guitar festival.
+The festival turned out to become an accomplished annual event since it began.
+Björn has invited many Icelandic guitarists and international stars to perform.
+In 2013 Björn's connections to Canada led him to organize a Canadian guitar festival with similar settings called Guitarama.
+The Canadian guitar festival achieved success and has become an annual event.

 In 2012 Björn performed alongside acclaimed Australian guitarist Tommy Emmanuel in a concert in Iceland.
 Tommy returned to Iceland in 2014 where he and Björn played together again.

 In 2013 Björn arranged a few songs by the Beatles for a single guitar and released an album later that year following a concert tour in Iceland and in North America.